Read "Apple's Deep Insight Into User Interface Design"

-That's why it took me quite a long time for me to clue in to the fact that if I myself knocked the cord off, which happens quite a lot when I use my mac while lying in bed, I need to reattach is right away as my MacBook Pro's hundred-dollar battery is so totally shot that it holds less than one minute of charge.
+That's why I required a long time for me to clue in to the fact that if I myself knocked my cord off, which happens quite a lot when I use my Mac while lying in bed, I need to reattach is right away as my MacBook Pro's hundred-dollar battery is so totally borked that it now holds less than one minute of charge.

-The saving grace is that it does hold at least that minute, so I can almost but not quite always get it plugged back in just in the nick of time.
+The saving grace is that it does hold at least that one minute, so I can almost but not quite always get it plugged back in just in The Nick of Time.

-But why oh why, when my MagSafe Pro Power Adapter comes loose, does my Mac OS X Snow Leopard MacBook Pro display the following alert - and only when the power adapter has come loose:
+But why oh why of why, when my MagSafe Pro Power Adapter comes, does my Mac OS X Snow Leopard MacBook Pro display the following alert - and only when the power adapter has come loose?

 Your startup disk is almost full.